PGPere/data-structures-and-algorithms/array-binary-search/README.md

 # Use BinarySearch to find the index position of a given value

-Create a function called array-insert-shift which takes an array and a vlaue as arguments.
+Create a function called binarysearch which takes an array and a vlaue as arguments.
 Do not use any built-in methods.
-Return a new array that includes the old values plus the new value in the middle of the array.
+Returns the position of value in the the array.

 ## Whiteboard Process